 It is possible that a wound infection may develop.
-Any inflammation, discharge from the wound site or fever (temperature 100.3 or above) that develop, should be reported to your doctor.
+Any inflammation, discharge from the wound site or fever (temperature 100.3 or above) that develops, should be reported to your doctor.
 If you have any concerns about the risks mentioned here, please speak to our medical staff.

 Many times this procedure is done on an out-patient basis, where the patient does not require admission to the hospital.
 Some patients may stay overnight due to side effects from the anesthesia.
 You are also more likely to stay overnight if the procedure is carried out late in the afternoon or early evening.

-You may experience abdominal bloating and pain that is caused by the insertion of gas at the time of procedure.
+You may experience abdominal bloating and pain that is caused by the insertion of gas at the time of the procedure.
 Sometimes, the pain may be felt in your shoulders and neck.
 This is not serious and should decrease within 12 hours.
-Simple pain medication, such as Advil, Motrin, and Tylenol, are effective in most cases.
+Simple pain medication, such as Advil, Motrin, and Tylenol, are effective in most cases

 Dissolving stitches are used to close the small incisions.
 These are absorbed and the remains fall out.
 This can take over a week.
 If you find the stitches irritating, notify your physician who can take them out.

 You will probably need a week to recover from the procedure.
 Most people will need a few days off from work, but can return as soon as they feel able.
-Please follow-up with our office on the date instructed.
+Please follow-up with our office on the date instructed

 You should not drive for the first 72 hours and until you can move about freely.
 As long as you feel comfortable, you should not have problems driving.